-- any measures applied when managing traffic which uses personal data, the types of personal data used, and how ISPs ensure the privacy of end-users and protect their personal data when managing traffic. - 132.
-The information should be concise and comprehensive.
-The information should not simply consist of a general condition stating possible impacts of traffic management techniques that could be applied in accordance with the Regulation.
-Information should also include, at least, a description of the possible impacts of traffic management practices which are in place on the IAS. - 133.
-Modifications to contracts are subject to national legislation implementing Article 20(2) of the Universal Service Directive.
+- (a) information on how traffic management measures applied by that provider could impact on the quality of the internet access services, on the privacy of end-users and on the protection of their personal data; - 135.
+NRAs should ensure that ISPs include in the contract and publish a clear and comprehensive explanation of traffic management measures applied in accordance with the second and third subparagraphs of Article 3(3), including the following information: - how the measures might affect the end-user experience in general and with regard to specific applications (e.g. where specific categories of traffic are treated differently in accordance with Article 3).
+Practical examples should be used for this purpose; - the circumstances and manner under which traffic management measures possibly having an impact as foreseen in Article 4(1) (a) are applied;33 - any measures applied when managing traffic which uses personal data, the types of personal data used, and how ISPs ensure the privacy of end-users and protect their personal data when managing traffic. - 136.
+The information should be clear and comprehensive.
+The information should not simply consist of a general condition stating possible impacts of traffic management measures that could be applied in accordance with the Regulation.
+Information should also include, at least, a description of the possible impacts of traffic management practices which are in place on the IAS.

-Article 4(1) letter (b)
+Article 4(1) (b)